 I remember being so excited every time I got the chance to go visit dad at the workshop when I was small.
 It seemed like such a magical place with all the wood chips and machines and bits of wood all over the place just crying out to be built into ‘things’.
 I loved it.

 As I got older I got the chance to make things that I wanted to at the workshop with dad taking the time out from his own work to help, advise and teach.
 It never seemed an odd thing to me to have access to such a space, it was only when I got older that it dawned on my that not everyone had the same opportunity.
 Particularly when my textiles teacher had a go at me for getting my GCSE work ‘professionally framed’.

 I learned my carving ‘on the job’ with work that counted to the business with dad showing me what I had to do then it was my turn to ‘get on with it’.
 I suppose it must be quite rare that all the pieces I learned on were sold and are now hanging around the world

 In 2003 I was studying for both an MA and a teaching qualification when my dad was diagnosed with cancer and died quite soon after.
 I took the, what at the time seemed a simple, decision to take over the business.
 I was confident that he had taught me enough that I could cope.
 Though the first ever frame I made completely on my own, a small mahogany flat frame, took me a week to make as I just couldn’t stop my hands from shaking.

 I have made an awful lot of traditional pattern carved frames since I started carving, they hang in galleries, auction houses and museums in London and around the world.

-Jutta M Stiller is a wood carver and sculptor specialising in Sculpture, Netsuke and Couture frames click here to subscribe to her newsletter ‘Tales From the Woodcarving Bench’ .
+Jutta M Stiller is a wood carver and frame carver specialising in Couture frames click here to subscribe to her newsletter ‘Tales From the Woodcarving Bench’ .